sigtyp/ST2022/systems/tresoldi_multitiers/README.md

 copied as the `best` predicting models.

-A custom table comparing the results with the baseline, if available, will also be generated for each model.
+A custom table comparing the results with the baseline, if available, will also be generated for each model within its `output/` subdirectory.

 ### Evaluation